THE

 HUB

-Annuity in NPS: How to choose the right annuity for a regular income?
+Annuity in NPS: How to Choose the Right Annuity Plan?

 An annuity refers to the income or monthly payments provided by your annuity plan.
 The amount you receive as an annuity is influenced by factors such as-